 With a consortium of 19 members from 9 EU countries and a federation of farmers from 10 East African countries, Circular Agronomics will contribute to making the European agri-food system an integral part of a Circular Economy.
-This will be achieved by increasing resource efficiency and the reuse and recovery of nutrients while addressing associated environmental challenges such as greenhouse gas (GHG) and ammonia emissions and the eutrophication of water bodies due to excessive nutrient leakage.
+This will be achieved by increasing resource efficiency and the recovery and re-use of nutrients while addressing associated environmental challenges such as greenhouse gas (GHG) and ammonia emissions and the eutrophication of water bodies due to excessive nutrient leakage.

-This can be achieved through better soil, crop and livestock management and the recovery and reuse of nutrients and carbon from manure, food waste and wastewater.
-The solutions will focus on the production of novel soil organic amendments, improving crop and grassland management to optimise nutrient cycling, addressing livestock management to minimise GHG emissions and contributing to the valorisation of recovered nutrients and carbon through the processing of manure, digestate and food waste as well as the treatment of wastewater from food-industries.
+This can be achieved through better soil, crop and livestock management and the recovery and re-use of nutrients and carbon from manure, food waste and wastewater.
+The solutions will focus on the production of novel soil organic amendments, improving crop and grassland management to optimise nutrient cycling, addressing livestock management to minimise GHG emissions and contributing to the valorisation of recovered nutrients and carbon through the processing of manure, digestate and food waste as well as the treatment of wastewater from food industries.
 Six study sites will show examples of good practices throughout the EU.

 If you want to follow this project through its development, please do sign up for the bi-annual newsletter here: http://eepurl.com/dJXG3Y